-Note: Deleting the cookies will log out you from all the websites where you have signed in with your account details.
+Note: Deleting the cookies will log out from all the websites where you have signed in with your account details.
 So, make sure to take down all the passwords before going for this option.

 With time, some bugs or errors can creep into the app.
-For this, the companies regular release updates which fix such error bugs with security patches.
+For this, the companies regular release updates that fix such error bugs with security patches.
 Thus make sure to update your YouTube app on a daily basis.
 If you face some problem, you can consider updating your app, and hopefully, it should work again.

 It’s not always the app that needs the update, sometimes even the device requires an update.
 Though the device has less number of update releases as compared to apps, still you need to check your device for any such update.

-For updating your device, you need to go to your device settings and look out for “System Update” folder.
-Open, and the device will let you know if you are missing on any latest update.
+For updating your device, you need to go to your device settings and look out for the “System Update” folder.
+Open, and the device will let you know if you are missing any latest update.

-There are also chances that your default browser may be facing some kind of issue from the server side, and hence, you are not able to watch the YouTube videos.
+There are also chances that your default browser may be facing some kind of issue from the server-side, and hence, you are not able to watch the YouTube videos.
 So, try to open YouTube on some other browser.
 However, the possibility of it is quite less, but there is no harm in trying this option also.

 If videos aren’t playing on YouTube, the date and time settings can be a factor.
 Yes, you heard it right.
 YouTube is a Google-owned service, and thus it runs through Google servers.
 Sometimes, Google servers may not sync with the date and time of your device, which may be different from that of your regional time zone.

-So, make sure your device date and time are right and if you want to eliminate any such error in future, set it on “Automatic date & time.”
+So, make sure your device date and time are right and if you want to eliminate any such error in the future, set it on “Automatic date & time.”

 For PCs, an outdated Adobe Flash Player can be a major reason for a glitch in running the YouTube.
-For the user’s comfort, YouTube will immediately shoot up a message on the screen to download the latest version of the software and once installed, you can reload the page, and the YouTube should work finely.
+For the user’s comfort, YouTube will immediately shoot up a message on the screen to download the latest version of the software and once installed, you can reload the page, and YouTube should work finely.

 Sometimes, the added extensions and plugins can also hinder the working of YouTube.
-The likes of YouTube download plugins, website accelerators, and ad blockers can interrupt the YouTube.
+The likes of YouTube download plugins, website accelerators, and ad blockers can interrupt YouTube.
 If you are using chrome browser on your system, you need to go to the settings and from there disable extensions and plugins that you think are causing the issue.